+Table 4 presents the dyadic regression results.
+Column 1 controls only for the distance between states i and j: this is highly predictive of an economic link between them.
+This reflects that the economic network of state i often comprises states are in the same region, but not necessarily contiguous to state i.
 The next set of specifications use the insight that economic neighbors are likely to be based on a mixture of similarity in geography, income per capita, and demography (Case et al., 1989).
-Column 4 thus adds two X{ij} covariates to capture the economic and demographic homophily between states i and j.
+Column 2 thus adds two X{ij} covariates to capture the economic and demographic homophily between states i and j.
 GDP homophily is the absolute difference in the states GDP per capita.
 Demographic homophily is the absolute difference of the share of young people (aged 5-17) plus the absolute difference of the share of elderly people (aged 65+) across the states.
-GDP homophily predicts ties, whereas demographic homophily does not.
+GDP homophily does not predict economic ties, whereas demographic homophily does.